open-contracting/standard-maintenance-scripts/README.md

     invoke -l
     bundle exec rake -AT

-Download all extensions to a directory:
+Download all registered extensions to a directory:

     invoke download_extensions <directory>